elliottsmith/bankofparliament.data/README.md

-Python tools to download data on members of parliament and extract entities and relationships.
+Python tools to download data on members of parliament and extract entities, relationships and monetary values.

 Extracted data can then be used to populate a Neo4J graph database.

+Generates the data powering [https://bankofparliament.co.uk/](https://bankofparliament.co.uk/)

 ## Prerequisites